Pros and Cons of a Home-Based Business vs. a Brick and Mortar Business

 You will have to commute and pay whatever costs may be associated with that.

 You will lose the home-office deduction if you currently qualify.

 You may need to spend more on office-appropriate clothing.

 Unless you take time off, you will not be at home for a sick child, repair appointment or package delivery.

 Home-Based AND Brick and Mortar

 As you can see, there are pros and cons to working from home and having a brick and mortar presence.
 Keep exploring where setting up your office will work best.
 Only you can decide which work environment is most beneficial to your business, and where your job and life satisfaction will be the highest.

 You may be primarily based out of your home but lease space in a shared office environment a few days out of the month.
 You might take commercial space and telecommute one or two days a week.
 For many, a blend of the two works best.
-This past April, Yahoo’s CEO Marissa Mayer said, “People are more productive when they’re alone”¦(but) more collaborative and innovative when they’re together.
-Some of the best ideas come from pulling two different ideas together.”
+You may be more productive when you’re alone at home, but it’s easier to be more collaborative and innovative when you’re in the same space as others.
+Some of the best ideas come from pulling two different ideas together.
 Perhaps this piece of advice applies to where you choose to work, as well.